peterdsharpe/NeuralFoil/README.md

 What's the underlying neural network architecture used in NeuralFoil?
 In what sense is it "physics-informed"?

 > Surprisingly basic - when all the peripherals are stripped away, the learned core itself is a simple MLP with a varying number of total layers and layer width depending on model size.
-Layer counts and widths were [determined through extensive trial and error](./training/), in conjunction with observed test- and train-loss values.
+Layer counts and widths were [determined through extensive trial and error](https://github.com/peterdsharpe/NeuralFoil/tree/bb8a775199d1dafb5f410e68e027ba6eca1af9bc/training) (training logs preserved in git history at that link), in conjunction with observed test- and train-loss values.
 All layers are dense (fully connected, with weights and biases).
 All activation functions between layers are Swish (SiLU), to preserve $C^\infty$-continuity.
 Each network maps the 25-dimensional input latent space to the 198-dimensional output latent space, with hidden layers as follows:
 >
 > * xxsmall:  2 hidden layers,  48 wide.
 > * xsmall:   3 hidden layers,  48 wide.